mozilla/gecko-dev/toolkit/components/telemetry/docs/collection/events.rst

 Testing
 =======

-Tests involving Event Telemetry often follow this four-step form:
+Tests involving Event Telemetry often follow this three-step form:

 1. ``Services.telemetry.clearEvents();`` To minimize the effects of prior code and tests.
-2. ``Services.telemetry.setEventRecordingEnabled(myCategory, true);`` To enable the collection of your events.
-(May or may not be relevant in your case)
-3. ``runTheCode();`` This is part of the test where you call the code that's supposed to collect Event Telemetry.
+2. ``runTheCode();`` This is part of the test where you call the code that's supposed to collect Event Telemetry.
-4. ``TelemetryTestUtils.assertEvents(expected, filter, options);`` This will check the events recorded by Event Telemetry against your provided list of expected events.
+3. ``TelemetryTestUtils.assertEvents(expected, filter, options);`` This will check the events recorded by Event Telemetry against your provided list of expected events.
    If you only need to check the number of events recorded, you can use ``TelemetryTestUtils.assertNumberOfEvents(expectedNum, filter, options);``.